dongyounkim0109/dongyounkim0109/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on 신경계 단위과정
 - 🌱 I’m currently learning about healthcare
 - 👯 I’m looking to collaborate on team project/startup
 - 🤔 I’m looking for help with AI & deep learning